-Regarded by many as to be the seat of Seattle’s “soul,” the market displays items from some 600 vendors on a daily basis in one of the city’s most historic districts.
+Regarded by many as to be the seat of Seattle’s “soul,” the market displays items from some 600 vendors daily in one of the city’s most historic districts.

-Speaking of “soul,” or “souls,” I should say, the market is apparently home to more than just its many vendors and historic flavor, but is said to continue to host a number of restless spirits.
+Speaking of “souls,” the market is apparently home to more than just its many vendors and historic flavor but is said to continue to host several restless spirits.

 One of the market’s most famous and popular visitors is Princess Angeline, the eldest daughter of Chief Seattle.
-Her Duwamish name was actually Kikisoblu, but the early settlers of Seattle dubbed her “princess” and so she was called during most of her lifetime.
-Though the 1855 Treaty of Point Elliott required that all Duwamish Indians were to leave their lands for reservations, Princess Angeline ignored the order and remained in the city.
+Her Duwamish name was Kikisoblu, but the early settlers of Seattle dubbed her “princess,” Though the 1855 Treaty of Point Elliott required that all Duwamish Indians were to leave their lands for reservations, Princess Angeline ignored the order and remained in the city.

-Living in a waterfront cabin on Western Avenue between Pike and Pine Streets, she was considered by many to be the link that connected the Native Americans of the area with the new settlers of the city.
+Living in a waterfront cabin on Western Avenue between Pike and Pine Streets, many considered her to be the link that connected the Native Americans of the area with the new settlers of the city.
 Angeline made her living taking in laundry and selling hand-woven baskets on the downtown streets of Seattle.
-Becoming a familiar figure, The bent and wrinkled old woman, most often seen with a red handkerchief over her head, a shawl around her shoulders, and walking slowly with the aid of a cane, became a familiar sight along the waterfront.
-During this time a young photographer by the name of Edward Curtis became intrigued by her and often took pictures of her.
-At the age of 85 on May 31, 1896, Princess Angeline died and Seattle residents gave her a fine funeral and burial.
-The funeral was held at the Church of Our Lady of Good Help which was magnificently decorated and her casket was made in the form of canoe.
+Becoming a familiar figure, The bent and wrinkled old woman, most often seen with a red handkerchief over her head, a shawl around her shoulders, and strolling with the aid of a cane, became a familiar sight along the waterfront.
+During this time, a young photographer named Edward Curtis became intrigued by her and often took pictures of her.
+At the age of 85, Princess Angeline died on May 31, 1896, and Seattle residents gave her a fine funeral and burial.
+The funeral was held at the Church of Our Lady of Good Help, which was magnificently decorated, and her casket was made in the form of a canoe.
 Her body lays in rest at Lake View Cemetery on Capitol Hill.

 But Angeline was apparently not ready to leave as she has been spied at the Pike Market for decades.
 The market, built upon the site of her former cabin, is said to remain the home of her restless spirit.
 Over the years, many people have reported seeing her believing that she is a “real” person until she suddenly disappears right before their eyes.
 Just like the “real” Angeline, this spirit is said to move very slowly as if her feet barely touch the ground.
 Others have reported that the figure sometimes changes colors from a glowing white shade to lavender, blue and pink.
 Sometimes she has been spied with a young Indian boy.

 Allegedly, she is most often sighted near a rough wooden column in the center of the lower level.
 Several have reported that the column is seemingly surrounded by cold air and that photographs have displayed abnormalities.
 Others have seen her near the old Goodwill store.
-Though several exorcism attempts have been made by a Native American Shaman, Angeline continues to roam the market.
+Though a Native American Shaman has made several exorcism attempts, Angeline continues to roam the market.

 Several shops within the market tell a variety of tales.
-At the Bead Emporium, a small boy is said to continue to dwell.
+At the Bead Emporium, a small boy continues to dwell.
 When renovations were completed on the business a few years ago, a basket of beads was found in a wall that had not been accessed for many years before the store even opened.
-It is believed that he was hoarding the beads in the wall to play with.
-Other strange things happen at night such as the cash register drawer opening and closing of its own accord.
+He was believed to be hoarding the beads in the wall to play with.
+Other strange things happen at night, such as the cash register drawer opening and closing of its own accord.
 This little spirit has also been known to visit the marionettes in the puppet shop.

 Sheila’s Magic Shop is also said to be haunted by the spirit of a woman who inhabits a crystal ball.
-Called Madame Nora, this restless spirit haunted a shop called Pharaoh’s Treasure before “landing” at Sheila’s.
+Called Madame Nora, this restless spirit haunted Pharaoh’s Treasure shop before “landing” at Sheila’s.
 According to the tale, Pharaoh’s Treasure received the crystal ball from an old woman who wanted to trade it for a scarab.
 Though the old woman warned the shop owner that the spirit of Madame Nora was residing in the crystal ball, the owner thought little of it and made the trade.
 Almost immediately, unexplainable things began to happen, most notably numerous objects being moved during the night.
 Madame Nora is said to have been a woman who ran a place called the Temple of Destiny in the early days of the market.
-Known to have practiced crystal gazing, Egyptian sand divining, and Indian psychic projection, she evidently continues to leave her paranormal imprint today.
-Weary with the strange occurrences in Pharaoh’s Treasure, the crystal ball was passed on to the owner on to Sheila’s Magic Shop.
+She is known to have practiced crystal gazing, Egyptian sand divining, and Indian psychic projection; she continues to leave her paranormal imprint today.
+Weary with the strange occurrences in Pharaoh’s Treasure, the crystal ball was passed on to Sheila’s Magic Shop owner.

-At a Greek deli called Mr. D’s in the triangle building, the owner tells of spirits who are known to fight in a downstairs walk-in freezer.
-Some of his staff are so frightened of the dueling spirits, they refused to go in there.
+At a Greek deli called Mr. D’s in the triangle building, the owner tells of spirits known to fight in a downstairs walk-in freezer.
+Some of his staff are so frightened of the dueling spirits; they refused to go in there.